Yosef1997-dot/ODM-Back/README.md

 For activating the router, follow the next steps.

-If you don't have virtual environment on you computer, run the next command:
+If there is no virtual environment on the computer, run the next command:

 ======pip3 install virtualenv